 These are specific betting systems that have turned a profit for many players but, again, there is no such thing as a completely foolproof method to win every round since roulette is, at the end of the day, a game of chance.

 What you can also do to increase your chances to win is to go for the European type, choose a table that is less crowded to ensure you get more frequent spins and, last but not least, be very careful where you play.

 If you don’t choose a trusted casino, you may notice that spins get stacked against you or some shady establishments may even deny you payment.

 Also, try to stop after a winning streak and try not to spend too much time at a single table or you may find yourself losing more cash.

 The main roulette types are European and American, with the first having a house edge of 2.7% (more suited for beginners) and the latter having a house edge of 5.7%.
 Your odds of winning also differ– 37 to 1 for the European kind and 38 to 1 for the American one.

 Variations, on the other hand, are different spins on already established and loved classic table games.
 In the case of roulette, they usually involve a twist such as less numbers on the wheel or a time limit for the players to increase adrenaline and make the game more interesting.

-Some examples of popular variations are: mini (only 13 number slots), live (most popular provider is Evolution Gaming) and speed roulette.
+Some examples of popular variations are: mini (only 13 number slots), live (the most popular provider: Evolution Gaming) and speed roulette.

 To answer the question – there isn’t any in terms of gameplay.
 The rules stay the same, so you don’t have to learn anything else, what differs is who you are playing against.